 While aqueous polymer-air batteries offer advantages such as enhanced safety, reduced cost, higher ionic conductivity, and sustainability, the article underscores that their electrochemical performance faces limitations.
 To address these challenges, researchers have explored alternative polymer anodes, citing advantages like low cost, ease of functionalization, and high stability over traditional metal anodes.

 The battery's rigid ladder structure, fast kinetics, and high electrical conductivity have enabled it to undergo 500 cycles with minimal performance loss.
-Furthermore, the article delves into the charge transfer mechanism, showcasing a rapid hydronium ion charge compensation process.
+Furthermore, the article delves into the real-time charge transfer mechanism, showcasing a rapid hydronium ion charge compensation process.

 A notable point highlighted in the article is the higher energy density of metal-air batteries compared to conventional lithium-ion batteries.
 This superiority is attributed to the oxygen cathode, offering a much higher capacity than conventional metal oxide cathodes.
 However, challenges associated with metal anodes, including stability, cost, and environmental impact, have prompted researchers to explore polymer alternatives.